-- · Graduate Admission Application (http://drexel.edu/grad/apply/online-app/) - · Applicants may only apply to one program. - All documents submitted by you or on your behalf in support of this application for admission to Drexel University become the property of the University, and will under no circumstances be released to you or any other party. - An application fee of \$65 USD is required. - Transcripts - · Provide official transcripts from all colleges and universities attended. - International students: If you have already graduated from your previous institution at the time of your application, please email your graduation certificate(s) attached as PDF or Microsoft Word documents to enroll@drexel.edu. - · Standardized Test Scores - · GRE test scores may be required.
+- Graduate Admission Application (http://drexel.edu/grad/apply/online-app/) - Applicants may only apply to one program. - All documents submitted by you or on your behalf in support of this application for admission to Drexel University become the property of the University, and will under no circumstances be released to you or any other party. - An application fee of \$65 USD is required. - Transcripts - Provide official transcripts from all colleges and universities attended. - International students: If you have already graduated from your previous institution at the time of your application, please email your graduation certificate(s) attached as PDF or Microsoft Word documents to enroll@drexel.edu.